 Acceptable Daily Intake (ADI): Estimate of the amount of substances in food expressed on a body weight basis, that can be ingested daily over a lifetime, without appreciable risk to any consumer on the basis of all known facts at the time of evaluation, taking into account sensitive groups within the population (e.g. children and the unborn) (Article 3(2)(j) of Regulation (EC) No 396/2005).

 As Low As Reasonably Achievable (ALARA): Lowest maximum levels for contaminants reasonably achievable with good manufacturing practices or good agricultural practices

-Atomized smoke: either → smoke flavourings or → primary products used as flavourings when sprayed producing droplets less in size than 50 µm.
-Used as ingredients in food production in the process of flavouring food; no smoking process.
+Atomized smoke: Either → smoke flavourings or → primary products used as flavourings that when sprayed produce droplets less than 50 µm (fog) in size.
+Used as an ingredient in food production in the process of flavouring food; no smoking process.

 Authorisation holder: Food business operator in possession of a licenced flavouring primary product under Commission Implementing Regulation (EU) No 1321/2013